 Car tires are a lot cheaper if you order them online.
 They are also mounted in front of your door, nice and easy!
 This saves hundreds of euros.
 In any case, compare your car insurance in terms of costs and coverage.
 The costs of car insurance are about the same as in the rest of Europe, but on the other hand, the road tax is very cheap.
 Then the car itself.
 Despite a large number of rental cars, second-hand cars are relatively expensive, but importing is also expensive and only attractive for more expensive cars.
 Ask your gestor!

 If you live within a community you often get a ‘discount’ if you pay on time and this also applies to (traffic) fines.

 Tasty but prijs-friendly eating?

 It might sound predictable, but eat where the locals eat if you need to watch your budget.
 Choose a restaurant or bar from the backstreets without a large tourist terrace but with a lot of Spaniards.
 Here the bill is of course a lot lower.
-For the three-course menu del dia for around 10 euros -including drink and bread- often offers a lot for little money.
+For the three-course menu del dia of around 10 euros -including drink and bread- often offers a lot for little money.
 They often serve fresh seasonal products according to a traditional recipe.

 You can also eat your fill of free tapas if you know how to find the right bars.
 They are of course not at the top location, but that does not make the tapas any less tasty.
 In certain regions in Andalusia the tapas are always free.